 The higher intelligence replaces the loss of the emotion of fear.

 The Viking instead of worrying endlessly about having to walk through an incoming storm will simply take along an extra coat.

 The modern Viking will never stress over not having enough gas in their car since they will simply have have made certain they have bought enough ahead of time.

 I'm not certain if any non-Viking could handle the relationships that Vikings had.
 First, friendship was the most important part of Viking life.

 The Viking attitude was that your friends should find your weaknesses and do it in a playful innocent way before someone else does.
-That would leave you intact emotional and financially whereas if a stranger took advantage of you it might kill you or take you years to recover.
+That would leave you intact emotionally and financially whereas if a stranger took advantage of you it might kill you or take you years to recover.